 If you have not yet completed your baccalaureate degree, you may submit a current (in-progress) transcript now, and a final transcript showing degree conferral upon graduation.

-Applicants are required to respond to short essay questions (250 words or less for each question) telling us about their specific interest in pursuing the Master of Applied Data Science online degree, and what they aim to accomplish by participating in the program.
-Questions applicants will be asked to respond to include:
+- Three short essays (250 words or less for each question) telling us about your specific interest in pursuing the Master of Applied Data Science online degree, and what you hope to accomplish by participating in the program.

-- Why are you interested in the Master of Applied Data Science degree with UMSI, and what do you hope to gain with this degree?
+- Why are you interested in the online Master of Applied Data Science degree, and what do you hope to gain with this degree?

-We strongly encourage applicants to take our practice assessments, which will be hosted on Coursera, to understand the basic level of proficiency in Python and statistics we expect to be successful in our program.
-We will provide links to free or low-cost online courses and resources for those who do not already have experience in these areas, or those looking to refresh their knowledge.
+We strongly encourage applicants to take our practice assessments to understand the basic level of proficiency in Python and statistics we expect to be successful in our program.
+We provide links to free or low-cost online courses and resources for those who do not already have experience in these areas, or those looking to refresh their knowledge.

 Non-Native English Speaker Assessment